Police investigating after video appears to show fatal animal abuse

 The video, which began circulating on Snapchat Saturday, shows the woman hitting the dog several times.

-Afterwards, people became fired up on social media and contacted police about the incident.
+Afterward, people became fired up on social media and contacted the police about the incident.

 Police said no charges have been filed yet as they are trying to find her to discuss the post.

 Kettering Police said they started getting calls from concerned community members on Saturday, Oct.
-14. Multiple callers claiming a woman posted on Snapchat that she “killed the puppy.”
+14. Multiple callers claimed a woman posted on Snapchat that she “killed the puppy.”

 Following the circulation of the video, one person also came to the Kettering Police Department to file a report that the woman in the video also stole the dog from her in March.